Alfresco/docs-alfresco/search-enterprise/latest/install/jar.md

 Different alternatives may be selected for your Elasticsearch installation, as described in [Elasticsearch official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html){:target="_blank"}.
 Alternatively, a managed service from [Elasticsearch](https://www.elastic.co/elasticsearch/service) or [Amazon AWS](https://aws.amazon.com/elasticsearch-service/){:target="_blank"} can be used.

 Alfresco Repository and Alfresco Elasticsearch Connector support communication with Elasticsearch server using HTTP or HTTPs protocol with or without HTTP Basic Authentication.

-> **Note:** Note that standard Elasticsearch 7.10 server is also required.
-You can use a local Elasticsearch server deployment, or perform a new installation of the product.
-Additionally, when using Docker Compose templates from Alfresco, the Elasticsearch server and Kibana application are included as default services.

-> **Note:** The Elasticsearch server does not require any additional software from Alfresco in order to be used by Alfresco Search Enterprise 3.0